maxbucknell/eisenhardt/README.md

 There are a few features that we would like to implement, but haven't had the chance to yet.

-### Varnish

-Currently, Eisenhardt is using Redis as the back end to Magento's shim of Varnish for FPC.
-This is not ideal.

-#### Docker Image

-There is no official image for Varnish, so we will need to make one.
-Some thought must be given to how startup time paramaters are set, because it's likely that some of these parameters will need to be customisable.

-Varnish exists in the `apk` repositories, so it shouldn't be too hard to set up a Dockerfile pretty quickly.

-#### Debugging

-The VCL that Magento generates is pretty standard, and can be shipped with Eisenhardt.
-However, some customisations will need to be made in development mode so that XDebug can be used through it.

-#### Easy to Disable

-It's entirely possible that a developer might not want to use Varnish.
-It can probably be achieved just by turning off Full Page Cache, but we should investigate making it easy to run Eisenhardt without Varnish.
-This will have a knock on impact to the Nginx configuration.

 ### TLS